Skip to main content

 May 18-19, 2022

-Consisting of a two-part listening session and a panel discussion, our CCDE/UWRL Resistance through Resilience conference will showcase dialogues from program participants alongside elements of the Resistance through Resilience curriculum.
+Consisting of a two-part listening session and a panel discussion, our CCDE/UWRL Resistance through Resilience conference showcased dialogues from program participants alongside elements of the Resistance through Resilience curriculum.
+Continue reading for session descriptions and recordings.

 I 2cs8p4t X4